67hz/vim-lldb/README.md

 Installation
 ------------

-### Using Vim's native package manager is the recommended installation
+The recommended install procedure for any plugin is to use Vim's native package manager.
 See `:help packages` for details